Ji-Hwan Bae Player Props: Pirates vs. Nationals

 Ji-Hwan Bae At The Plate

-- Bae has two doubles, two home runs and five walks while batting .254.
+- Bae is batting .250 with two doubles, two home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.